 Well there's many question you'll need to answer before you start.
 So here is some free advise to maybe help you along the way…

-Already the same app on app store?
+Already the same idea online or in the app store?

 Draw it out, make sketches, take notes